 Me!
 Talk to me!
 I would love love LOVE to hear your ideas – or complaints! – about how I can make this product serve your needs better.
 I read every single email myself, and promise to reply to yours within 24-48 hours of receiving it.
 Shoot me an email at [email protected].

 Who made Gensho?

 I did!
 My name is Annie Sexton, and I’m a web developer, illustrator, writer and travel nut.

 Language is fascinating and fluency is like having super powers.

 I fell in love with language and travel during the two and a half years I spent in Japan as student, teacher and web developer.

-Now I'm a full-time traveler and I fund my adventures by working for a kick-ass cloud platform company.
+In 2017 I traveled full-time as a digital nomad, and now reside in sunny Austin, Texas working for a kick-ass cloud platform company.
 Gensho is a project I originally built for myself, but has bloomed into something bigger and brighter than I ever imagined was possible.